BenBoZ/debugging/src/paper.md

 For example, all bugs always happen after a certain function is called.
 Try to reproduce the problem without calling that function.

+### Don't throw out refute hypothesis
+When a hypothesis proves to be wrong, also keep track of this.
+The effort is not lost, a set of refuted hypothesis can lead to a correct one. [@araki1991].

 ### Strategies
 Strategies here, are techniques to isolate the problem to its smallest reproducible form.